milenaleksandrov/wa-project/README.md

-# wa-project
+# Wunderman Academy Project
-Wunderman Academy Project
+This is a training web site.